-A formal complaint may be withdrawn if the complainant informs the Civil Rights & Title IX Coordinator in writing that they want to withdraw the complaint or the allegations.
-The Civil Rights & Title IX Coordinator may choose to withdraw a formal complaint if a respondent is no longer participating in or attempting to participate in the education or program activity of the College, the complainant submits a written request to withdraw the complaint, or specific circumstances prevent the College from gathering evidence sufficient to reach a determination.
-No matter the reason for the withdrawal of a complaint, the parties will be notified in writing of the decision, including the reasoning.
+The Civil Rights and Title IX Coordinator may choose to dismiss a formal complaint if a respondent is no longer participating in or attempting to participate in the education or program activity of the College, the complainant submits a written request to withdraw the complaint, or specific circumstances prevent the College from gathering evidence sufficient to reach a determination.
+No matter the reason for the dismissal of a complaint, the parties will be notified in writing of the decision, including the reasoning.